Calplus/PUBLIC_ARCHIVE-SC1003-The_Great_Sorter/README.md

 </details>

 ## Results

+**How the diversity score works**: `mapToScore()` sums three sub-scores, one per category, each worth up to 3 points, for a maximum of 9:

+- **Gender**: scored by how close the 5-student split is to an even 3-2: 3 points for a 3-2 split, 2 for 4-1, 1 for a single dominant value.
+- **CGPA**: scored the same way as Gender.
+- **School**: scored by how spread out the 5 students are across schools: 3 points if all 5 attend different schools, stepping down through 2-1-1-1, 2-2-1, 3-1-1, 3-2, to 0 points if all 5 share one school.

 Actual output from running the notebook end to end.
 431 of the 1,200 subgroups (36%) hit the maximum diversity score of 9, and none scored below 5, a direct result of the priority-driven bucket-fill rather than random assignment: